ironerumi/extension_calendar_common_ground/README.md

 - **Expandable Memo Field**: Multi-line textarea for comprehensive meeting notes and agendas
 - **Automatic Description Integration**: Meeting memos are automatically added to calendar event descriptions
 - **Primary Calendar Integration**: Automatically books to your main calendar
+- **Email Notifications**: Send email notifications to attendees by default (configurable in options)
 - **Clean Three-Row Interface**: Organized layout with separate rows for title, memo, and actions

 ## Installation & Setup